 Line 33.
-In column (a), enter the section 179 expense deduction claimed when the property was placed in service.
-In column (b), enter the depreciation allowable on the property in prior tax years.
-Include any section 179 expense deduction you took as depreciation.
+In column (a), enter the section 179 expense deduction you claimed when the property was placed in service.
+In column (b), enter the depreciation allowable on the property in prior tax years (include any section 179 expense deduction you claimed when the property was placed in service).

 Line 34.
-In column (a), enter the depreciation that would have been allowable on the section 179 amount from the year it was placed in service through the current year.
+In column (a), enter the depreciation that would have been allowable on the section 179 amount from the year the property was placed in service through (and including) the current year.
 See Pub.
 946, How To Depreciate Property.

 In column (b), enter the depreciation that would have been allowable if the property had not been used more than 50% in a qualified business.
-Figure the depreciation from the year it was placed in service until the current year.
+Figure the depreciation from the year it was placed in service up to (but not including) the current year.
 See Pub.
 463 and Pub.
-946.

-Line 35.
+946. Line 35.
 Subtract line 34 from line 33 and enter the recapture amount as "other income" on the same form or schedule on which you took the deduction.
 For example, if you took the deduction on Schedule C (Form 1040), report the recapture amount as other income on Schedule C (Form 1040).